Top 5 Tax Tips for Small Business Owners7 Aug 2016

-This article has been updated for 2016 to reflect recent changes to taxation and accounting.
+Our Top 5 Tax Tips for Small Business Owners article has been updated for 2016 to reflect recent changes to taxation and accounting.
 You can learn about the most up-to-date tax deductions here.

-Costs incurred when you make a journey from the office on a business related journey are tax deductible.
+Costs incurred when you make a journey from the office on a business-related journey are tax deductible.
 This might typically be travel to a client meeting, training event or a trip to purchase some equipment for the business.
 All of the following costs can be reimbursed by the company and deducted against your business profits:

 1. Air, Train, bus, and taxi fares